karens/vertical_timeline/README.md

 See a demo of the work in progress at http://www.karen-stevenson.com/test-timeline.

-## Known Issues
-The last item on the timeline gets squashed into the item before it.
-Cannot figure out why.

 ## Required
 - MasonryJS (http://masonry.desandro.com/)
   Download from http://masonry.desandro.com/ and place in /libraries/masonry.